-Last week, together with Natalia we’ve spent couple days in Slovenia.
+Last week, together with N, we’ve spent couple days in Slovenia.
 This short trip was very pleasant, calm and subtle experience.
 I really recommend to visit lake Bled and enjoy some quality time there.

 Ever heard of Bled?